Skip to main content

 Should teenagers and adults get the varicella vaccine?

 Any teenager or adult who has not had chickenpox or the chickenpox vaccine should receive the vaccine.
-Adults are 10 times more likely than children to be hospitalized with the severe consequences of chickenpox.
-These consequences include pneumonia and encephalitis (inflammation of the brain).
+Adults are 10 times more likely than children to be hospitalized with severe consequences of chickenpox.

 I got the chickenpox vaccine as an adult, but I got a fever and a rash, so should I get the second dose of the vaccine?

-About 4 of every 100 adults who get the vaccine will develop a rash, usually with less than 10 blisters.
-You should still get your second dose of vaccine in one to two months as recommended.
-Your reaction to the first dose indicates that your body has made an immune response to the vaccine, so you are less likely to have the same thing happen after the second dose.
-However, the second dose will strengthen your immunity, so that if you are exposed to the chickenpox virus, you will be better protected.
+Like children, adults can develop a fever and rash after getting the chickenpox vaccine.
+This reaction indicates that your body has made an immune response to the vaccine.
+It is less likely to have the same thing happen after the second dose.
+The second dose will strengthen your immunity, so if you are exposed to chickenpox virus, you will be better protected.

 Relative risks and benefits

-Do the benefits of the varicella vaccine outweigh its risks?
+Do the benefits of chickenpox the vaccine outweigh its risks?

-Before the varicella vaccine was recommended for use in all children in 1995, about 4 million children were infected every year.
-In addition, chickenpox caused about 10,000 hospitalizations and 100 deaths a year — most of these hospitalizations and deaths occurred in previously healthy young children.
+Before the chickenpox vaccine became available in 1995, about 4 million children were infected every year.
+In addition, chickenpox caused about 10,000 hospitalizations and 100 deaths a year.
+Most hospitalizations and deaths occurred in previously healthy young children.

-So, although chickenpox causes much less severe disease, fewer permanent disabilities and fewer deaths than other diseases, such as polio, measles or rubella, it still is an important cause of severe disease in children.
-On the other hand, the varicella vaccine does not have serious side effects.
-Therefore, the benefits of the varicella vaccine clearly outweigh its risks.
+So, although chickenpox causes much less severe disease, fewer permanent disabilities and fewer deaths than some other vaccine-preventable diseases, it can still occasionally cause severe disease in children.
+On the other hand, the chickenpox vaccine does not have serious side effects.
+Therefore, the benefits of the chickenpox vaccine clearly outweigh its risks.

 Disease risks